A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Introduction

 This paper is organized as follows.
-In section \ref{P3_sec2} we discuss properties of orthogonal wavelets.
-Basis of $L^2(\mathbb{R})$ is discussed in section \ref{P3_sec3}.
-In section \ref{P3_sec4} and \ref{P3_sec5} we discuss about Legendre, Hermite, Chebyshev, Laguerre, Gegenbauer wavelets and MRA.
-Approximation of function with Orthogonal polynomial wavelets is discussed in section \ref{P3_sec6}.
-Section \ref{P3_sec7} is devoted to method of solution.
-We follow two approaches, wavelet quasilinearization appoach and wavelet Newton approach.
-Section \ref{P3_sec8} deals with convergence.
-Finally section 9 deals with Numerical illustrations and section 10 deals with Conclusion.
+In section \ref{P3_sec2} we discuss properties of orthogonal wavelets defined by using Legendre, Hermite, Chebyshev, Laguerre and Gegenbauer polynomials.
+Section \ref{P3_sec6} and \ref{P3_sec7} discuss computational aspects of orthonormal polynomial wavelets and methods based on these wavelets, respectively.
+We follow two approaches, wavelet quasilinearization approach and wavelet Newton approach.
+Section \ref{P3_sec8} deals with convergence analysis of the methods based on wavelet Newton approach.
+Finally section \ref{P3_sec9} deals with numerical illustrations and section \ref{P3_conclusions} deals with conclusion.

-\begin{section}{Properties of Orthogonal Polynomial Wavelet (\cite{ID1992})} Let $\psi \in L^{2}(\mathbb{R})$ is mother wavelet.
-Then we can always generate a family of continuous wavelet by dilation and translation of mother wavelet.